siderolabs/terraform-provider-talos/docs/data-sources/machine_configuration.md

 - `config_patches` (List of String) The list of config patches to apply to the generated configuration
 - `docs` (Boolean) Whether to generate documentation for the generated configuration.
 Defaults to false
 - `examples` (Boolean) Whether to generate examples for the generated configuration.
-DFaults to false
+Defaults to false
 - `kubernetes_version` (String) The version of kubernetes to use
 - `talos_version` (String) The version of talos features to use in generated machine configuration